coderefinery/2023-03-21-workshop/content/questions/day4.md

 13. How to use overleaf with git?
 I don't use it although use overleaf a lot.
 Would be nice to know about this.
     - Git is used internally within Overleaf.
 My personal experience of using the git API of Overleaf is mixed.
 Things might get confused if some authors are editing directly on Overleaf, whereas others are adding material over the gitAPI.
-        - The versoning may be a premium feature, I am not sure what is available for free.
+        - The versioning may be a premium feature, I am not sure what is available for free.
     - handy links:
         - https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub#.V7NMWLNnthE
         - https://www.overleaf.com/articles/git-and-overleaf-integration/qmdncpnqwfxx